yito0424/ReCIL/docs/README.md

 <<<<<<< HEAD
 # ReCIL for Android

-This android app receive the coordinate of the point clicked on on the <a href="https://yito0424.github.io/ReCIL_web">ReCIL web app<a>.
+This android app receive the coordinate of the point clicked on the <a href="https://yito0424.github.io/ReCIL_web">ReCIL web app<a>.

 >>>>>>> origin/master